omnia-network/omnia-proxy/README.md

 PROXY_SERVER_PUBLIC_URL=proxy.omnia-iot.com

 WIREGUARD_CONTAINER_NAME=wireguard
-# the url where to forward the http requests, you can use this to try
-OMNIA_BACKEND_CANISTER_URL=https://swapi.dev/
 # the ip assigned to wireguard container, since proxy is attached to its network
 # the port specified is the port exposed by the proxy
 PROXY_INTERNAL_ADDRESS=172.19.0.2:8081